CONNECTICUT VIOLENT CRIMES DEFENSECONTACT US NOW FOR A CONSULTATION

 - Arson – The offense of arson involves damaging property by burning it or setting it on fire.
 The damage can be either caused by intentional acts or by recklessness.

-In many violent crime cases, there are several legal defenses available for you, such as self-defense, or mitigating factors that may reduce the charge you’re facing.
+In many violent crime cases, there are several legal defenses available to you, such as self-defense, or mitigating factors that may reduce the charge you’re facing.
 The best way to determine whether any of these apply in your case is to talk to an attorney familiar with Connecticut criminal law.

-Call Duffy Law, LLC today to schedule a free confidential consultation with an experienced Connecticut violent crimes defense lawyer
+Call Duffy Law, LLC today to schedule a confidential consultation with an experienced Connecticut violent crimes defense lawyer

 If you have been accused of a violent crime, you are facing extremely serious legal penalties.
 In many cases, a conviction for these kinds of offenses can mean lengthy prison terms and you will have to deal with the stigma associated with a violent crime for the rest of your life.
 For this reason, it is critical to retain a lawyer who will aggressively defend your reputation and work tirelessly to ensure that your case is brought to the best possible outcome.
-To schedule a free consultation with Connecticut violent crimes defense attorney Felice Duffy or Paul Thomas, call Duffy Law, LLC in New Haven today at 203-946-2000.